eugenia1984/english/free_code_camp_english/greeting_in_the_first_day_at_office.md

 Here, **She** is used by Brian to refer to Sophie.
 Instead of repeating Sophie's name, Brian uses the pronoun she to make the conversation smoother and avoid redundancy.

+In the dialogue, Brian uses the contraction `She's` instead of She is.
+It gives the sentence a better flow and sounds more natural in conversation.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>